UltraEngine/Documentation/CPP/Texture_SetSubPixels.md

 The provided pixmap must use the same format as the texture, and have the same dimensions as the specified miplevel.

-If the specified area lies outside the bounds of the source or destinaton image, it will be automatically trimmed.
+If the specified area lies outside the bounds of the source or destinaton image, it will be automatically cropped.